-2.1 Coordination with NHC: Conference calls with all WFOs and RFCs listed in Section 1 will be initiated by NHC when any tropical depression, tropical storm, or hurricane forecast point enters into (or develops within) Western Region land, coastal, or adjacent offshore boundaries within 72 hours.
+2.1 Coordination with NHC: Conference calls with all affected WR offices and the WR ROC will be initiated by NHC when any tropical depression, tropical storm, or hurricane forecast point enters into (or develops within) Western Region land, coastal, or adjacent offshore boundaries within 72 hours.
 Conference calls will normally occur at approximately 0200 Coordinated Universal Time (UTC), 0800 UTC, 1400 UTC, and 2000 UTC (one hour prior to scheduled NHC Advisory issuances).
 Note that actual call times may be adjusted slightly if there are other active tropical cyclones in the Atlantic, Caribbean, and/or Gulf of Mexico.
-Notification of the initiation of conference calls will be provided by NHC via 12Planet or (as a back-up) by contracting WFO San Diego via phone, or (for secondary back-up) WFO Tucson.
-The contacted WFO will then notify the other WR WFOs, RFCs, HPC and OPC for their participation on the coordination call (s).
+Notification of the initiation of conference calls will be provided by NHC to WFO San Diego via 12Planet or by phone (or to WFO Tucson for backup purposes).
+The contacted WFO will then notify the other affected WR offices, WR ROC, WPC, SPC, and OPC for participation in the coordination call, including provision of the conference call telephone number and pass code (as provided by NHC).